Dafang-Hacks/spiflasher/README.md

-# spiflasher
+## Recovery from a dead u-boot

-Flasher for GD25Q128C
+## Requirements
-https://4donline.ihs.com/images/VipMasterIC/IC/ELMC/ELMCS00588/ELMCS00588-1.pdf
+1. SPI-Nand Programmer.
+Just buy a Ch341

-###  Hardware requirements:
+2. Decent soldering skills

-Ch341 Flasher
+3. Flashrom Software

-### Software requirements
+### Flashing the u-boot

-flashrom
+1. Desolder the chip from the camera - it wont work with a clip-adapter, i tried!

-## Flashing the chip:
+2. Solder the chip to the flash pad.
+Use following datasheet to solder it right: https://4donline.ihs.com/images/VipMasterIC/IC/ELMC/ELMCS00588/ELMCS00588-1.pdf

-First get the uboot and prepare it for flashing:
+3. Get the uboot and prepare it for flashing:
 ```
 cp -r uboot-fullhd.bin fullflash.bin
 dd if=/dev/zero of=fullflash.bin bs=1 count=1 seek=16777215
 ```

-Next you can flash it(it will take a while:
+Next you can flash only the bootloader (it will take a while):

 ```